Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Numerical Results and Discussions

 Fig.~\ref{EE-SNR} shows the EE comparison in different schemes containing 2 users with AoDs $[\theta_{1},\theta_{2}]=[0,\pi/9]$.
 We should notice that when $w=0$, the value of EE is the ratio of the optimal SE over the power consumption.
-For the sake of argument, the corresponding denominators and numerators of EE, i.e., achievable SE and achievable transmit power consumption, are also shown in Fig.~\ref{Rate-SNR}(a) and Fig.~\ref{Rate-SNR}(b), respectively. \textit{Firstly}, the EE performance of SCA algorithms and their corresponding Dinkelbach's algorithms are almost the same in both RS and NoRS strategies. \textit{Secondly}, the EE of each algorithm with $w=1$ is equal to that with $w=0$ at low SNR, while at high SNR their behaviors conflict with each other.
-This is because the aim of Problem (\ref{RS-EE-problem}) is to optimize EE and keep the objective value non-decrease, while that of Problem (\ref{RS-SE-problem}) is to use all the available transmit power to produce maximum SE and even sacrifice EE. \textit{Thirdly}, the EE produced by RS precoder is higher than that generated by NoRS precoder.
-This behavior is easy to understand in the class of '$w=0$' curves, where RS precoder uses the same available power (see Fig.~\ref{Rate-SNR}(b)) to produce higher achievable SE (see Fig.~\ref{Rate-SNR}(a)).
-While in the class of '$w=1$' curves, RS precoder uses a little bit higher power (see Fig.~\ref{Rate-SNR}(b)) to produce much higher SE (see Fig.~\ref{Rate-SNR}(a)) than NoRS precoder, the resulting EE value of RS precoder naturally much higher than that of NoRS precoder.
-That is to say RS strategy shows its crucial benefits in EE communication system.
+For the sake of argument, the corresponding denominators and numerators of EE, i.e., achievable SE and achievable transmit power consumption, are also shown in Fig.~\ref{Rate-SNR}(a) and Fig.~\ref{Rate-SNR}(b), respectively. \textit{Firstly}, the EE performance of SCA algorithms and their corresponding Dinkelbach's algorithms are almost the same in both RSMA and SDMA.
+Furthermore, the proposed low-complexity algorithm, though with a much lower computational complexity, achieves almost the same performance as the SCA algorithm. \textit{Secondly}, the EE of each algorithm with $w=1$ is equal to that with $w=0$ at low SNR (when $\mathrm{SNR}\leq\mathrm{SNR_{tradeoff}}=10\log_{10}(\widetilde{p}_{w=1}/\sigma_{k}^{2})$), while at high SNR (when $\mathrm{SNR}>\mathrm{SNR_{tradeoff}}=10\log_{10}(\widetilde{p}_{w=1}/\sigma_{k}^{2})$) their behaviors conflict with each other.
+This is because the aim of Problem (\ref{RS-EE-problem}) is to optimize EE and keep the objective value non-decrease, while that of Problem (\ref{RS-SE-problem}) is to use all the available transmit power to produce maximum SE and even sacrifice EE. \textit{Thirdly}, the EE produced by RSMA precoder is higher than that generated by SDMA precoder.
+This behavior is easy to understand in the class of '$w=0$' curves, where RSMA precoder uses the same available power (see Fig.~\ref{Rate-SNR}(b)) to produce higher achievable SE (see Fig.~\ref{Rate-SNR}(a)).
+While in the class of '$w=1$' curves, RSMA precoder uses a little bit higher power (see Fig.~\ref{Rate-SNR}(b)) to produce much higher SE (see Fig.~\ref{Rate-SNR}(a)) than SDMA precoder, the resulting EE value of RSMA precoder naturally much higher than that of SDMA precoder.
+That is to say RSMA shows its crucial benefits in EE communication system.
 Finally, the behavior of these curves with $w=1$ in Fig.~\ref{Rate-SNR}(a) and Fig.~\ref{Rate-SNR}(b) reveals the performance superiority of SCA algorithm over Dinkelbach's algorithm.
-Basically, while achieving the same high EE, the SE resulted by SCA algorithm is higher than that generated by Dinkelbach's algorithm, which guarantees the quality of service (QoS) of the communication system.s
+Basically, while achieving the same high EE, the SE resulted by SCA algorithm is higher than that generated by Dinkelbach's algorithm, which guarantees the QoS of the communication system.s